vivaria/edisonrul.ing/docs/source/cards/gren-tactician-of-dark-world.md

-# GREN, TACTICIAN OF DARK WORLD
+# Gren, Tactician Of Dark World

 *   This is a Trigger Effect.
 This effect targets.